nanusaksham6/TeleCloud/README.md

 ### Scalable Cloud Storage Platform with Telegram-Backed Storage

-TeleDrive is a cloud storage platform designed to provide reliable file upload, download, organization, and sharing capabilities while using Telegram as the underlying file-storage backend.
+TeleCloud is a cloud storage platform designed to provide reliable file upload, download, organization, and sharing capabilities while using Telegram as the underlying file-storage backend.